The Devil is a Part-Timer!

 On the brink of defeat, the Devil King Satan and one of his generals escape Ente Isla and find themselves in modern Tokyo.
 The pair quickly learn money — not magic — rules here, so Satan works part-time at MgRonald.
 Satan vows to return to Ente Isla, but will he ever get his powers back to be able to?

-Yen Press is publishing the manga adaptation as well as The Devil is a Part-Timer!
-High School spinoff, and Funimation has released the anime.
+Yen Press is also releasing the original light novels, and Funimation has released the anime.